ecarlson94/dotfiles/README.md

 # Dotfiles
 Dotfile management using [Dotbot](https://github.com/anishathalye/dotbot).

-Structure of this repository is heavily inspired by [vsund](https://github.com/vsund/dotfiles) and [vbrandl](https://github.com/vbrandl/dotfiles).
+The structure of this repository is heavily inspired by [vsund](https://github.com/vsund/dotfiles) and [vbrandl](https://github.com/vbrandl/dotfiles).

 <!-- TOC GFM -->